Reserves Vs Provisions

 Provision for Depreciation – Provision for depreciation is the specific portion of depreciation for that accounting year.
 Depreciation is by principle charged at the end of the accounting year, and this leads to a lowering of the book value of the asset.
 However, this reduction isn’t accounted for by crediting the asset account in question, because the assets are going to be continued to be shown on the balance sheet at their original price.

 Instead, these depreciation amounts are attributable to a specific account named ‘Accumulated Depreciation‘ which records the collective provisions for depreciation.
 Such provision is created by debiting the depreciation account and crediting the amount of provision for depreciation.

 Following are the differentiating factors between Reserves and Surplus:

 - Meaning – Reserve is the amount set aside out of undivided profits and other surpluses in order to strengthen the financial position of the business, but not designed to meet any liability or contingency known to exist on the date of the Balance Sheet.
 The surplus is the credit balance of the profit and loss account after providing for dividends, bonuses, provision for taxation and general reserves, and all other external payments.

 - Creation – Reserves are an appropriation out of profits and are created only if profit has been earned.
 It is a matter of financial prudence.
 What remains after reserves have been created, of the profit earned in that year, is termed as surplus for that accounting period.

 - Purpose – General Reserves can be used by the company to meet any obligation unknown at that point in time.
-This includes issuing bonus shares, dividend equalization, among others.
-The surplus is the “extra” funds available with the business and shows the operational stability of the company.
+This includes issuing bonus shares, and dividend equalization, among others.
+The surplus is the “extra” funds available to the business and shows the operational stability of the company.
 It is usually transferred to the next year as retained earnings.

 Short Quiz for Self-Evaluation